pha4ge/primer-schemes/README.md

 We encourage contributions of any schemes the others might wish to use, especially if sequencing data has been or will be deposited publicly.
 We're working to make this process easier, but in the meantime please either follow the instructions below to send us a draft scheme, or create a pull request using GitHub if comfortable doing so.

-A scheme definition comprises *i)* a reference sequence (`reference.fasta`), *ii)* a BED file of primer sequences & reference coordinates (`primer.bed`), and *iii)*, a metadata file in JSON format adhering to [this schema](https://github.com/pha4ge/primaschema/blob/main/src/primaschema/schema/info.schema.json), called `info.json`.
+A scheme definition comprises *i)* a reference sequence (`reference.fasta`), *ii)* a BED file of primer sequences & reference coordinates (`primer.bed`), and *iii)*, a metadata file in JSON format adhering to [this schema](https://github.com/pha4ge/primaschema/blob/main/src/primaschema/schema/info.yml), called `info.json`.
 If you've created a scheme you probably already have i) and ii), and need to make `info.json`.
 It's easiest to begin by modifying a copy of an existing `info.json` [such as this one](https://github.com/pha4ge/primer-schemes/blob/main/schemes/eden/2500/v1.0.0/info.json).

 1. Check that the `target_organisms` field in your scheme's `info.json` references the correct pathogen.
 If there are no existing schemes for the target pathogen, please [open a GitHub issue](https://github.com/pha4ge/primer-schemes/issues) to request it be added.
-2. Choose a scheme name and version, e.g `midnight` and `v1.0.0`.
+2. Choose a scheme name and version, e.g `midnight-sars-cov-2` and `v1.0.0`.
 The name should not include special characters except hyphens.
-    - If adding a new scheme, choose any name, preferably not referencing the organism name.
+    - If adding a new scheme, choose any name.
     - If updating your existing scheme, keep the same name and update the version:
       - Versions must take the form `v{major}.{minor}.{patch}`, optionally followed by a hyphenated suffix (e.g. `v3.0.0-ont`)
       - For primer changes beyond adding primers, increment the *major* version